kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_360_VR_support.md

 weight: 501
 ---

-The 'video360' plugin and VR are included in the Kaltura Mobile Video Player for iOS, which supports 360 video and VR on iOS mobile browsers for any kind of motion - mouse, touch, device motion and keyboard keys.
+The 'video360' plugin and VR are included in the Kaltura Mobile Video Player for iOS, which supports 360 video and VR on iOS mobile browsers for any kind of motion - touch and device motion.

 Immersive videos, also known as 360 videos, 360 degree videos, or spherical videos, are video recordings of a real-world panorama, where the view in every direction is recorded at the same time, shot using an omnidirectional camera or a collection of cameras.
 Use cases for 360 / VR are varied, and include university lectures, conferences, sports events and more.